keatsoo/keatsoo/README.md

 - 🔭 I’m currently working on stuff
 - 🌱 I’m currently learning c++
-- 👯 I’m looking to collaborate on omori in arabic
 - 📫 How to reach me: discord
-- 😄 Pronouns: any